• Skip to main content

 • Heat large non stick or cast iron skillet to medium high.

-• Rub chicken with oil and sprinkle liberally with salt and pepper.
+• Pay chicken dry with a paper towel.
+Rub with oil, and sprinkle liberally with salt and pepper.

 • Let cook for 4-5 minutes on each side until cooked through and meat thermometer reaches 165 degrees.

-• Brown for several minutes. (do not salt it will keep mushrooms from browning).
-Once your mushrooms are as brown as desired, add a big pinch of salt and pepper.
+• Brown mushrooms for several minutes.
+Once mushrooms are browned as desired, add a big pinch of salt and pepper.

 • Add garlic and sauté for 3 minutes.